 English for Juneteenth, America's Newest Federal Holiday

-In 2021, US President Joe Biden signed the Juneteenth National Independence Day Act into law.
-This act helped to create the nation's newest federal holiday, which is commonly called simply "Juneteenth."
-But what makes this day special and how do people celebrate it?
+In 2021, former US President Joe Biden signed the Juneteenth National Independence Day Act into law.
+This act helped create the nation's newest federal holiday.

 What is Juneteenth?

-The American Civil War was fought between the years 1861 and 1865.
-In this war, soldiers from northern states fought soldiers from the south, and there was one major reason for it all: slavery.
 In the southern part of America, it was acceptable to buy and sell people and treat them like property.
-The people used as slaves were Africans who were brought to America on large ships and sent to work on farms and in their owners' homes.
+The people used as slaves were Africans brought to America on large ships and sent to work on farms and in their owners' homes.

-In 1863, President Lincoln published an important document called the Emancipation Proclamation, which officially made nearly all slaves in the country free people.
+In 1863, Lincoln published an important document called the Emancipation Proclamation, which officially made slaves in the US free people.
 But because the nation was still at war, it took time for this news to reach everyone.
-Two years later, on June 19, 1865, northern soldiers arrived in Galveston, Texas, with the news.
-That's when the people still living in slavery there finally learned they had become free.
-So the name "Juneteenth" is a combination of "June" and "nineteenth," the day some of the last enslaved people discovered their freedom.

-How is Juneteenth celebrated?
+How is Juneteenth Celebrated?

 There are many ways to celebrate Juneteenth.
 Like other summer holidays, it's often a day for picnics, parades and other outdoor activities.
-In more formal situations, there are religious services and educational programs to learn about the history of the holiday.
-It's also common for people to read from the Emancipation Proclamation as well as important works from famous African American writers like Ralph Ellison and Maya Angelou.
+In more formal situations, there are religious services and educational programs about the history of the holiday.

 Another popular tradition is singing Lift Every Voice and Sing, which is also known as the Black National Anthem.

-Vocabulary related to Juneteenth
+Vocabulary Related to Juneteenth

 Liberation